Chetu Promotes Nick Swanson To Senior Account Executive

 "The tech industry captivated me with its potential to be at the forefront of the AI-driven Fourth Industrial Revolution," Swanson explained.
 "Joining Chetu, I recognized the growth potential and I found a supportive environment where everyone readily helped me learn and thrive.
 Now, I have the privilege of coaching and mentoring new team members, something I deeply valued during my military service."

-Swanson's promotion coincides with the company's move into a larger, more spacious Tempe office, which serves Chetu's West Coast clients.
+Swansonï¿1⁄2s promotion coincides with the companyï¿1⁄2s move into a larger, more spacious Tempe office, which serves Chetuï¿1⁄2s West Coast clients.

-"I am excited that we plan to add 10-12 new team members,” Swanson said.“Like those who helped me, I look forward to helping my new team members."
+"I am excited that we plan to add 10-12 new team members,ï¿1⁄2 Swanson said. ï¿1⁄2Like those who helped me, I look forward to helping my new team members."

 For information on Chetu or to request a consultation, please visit